vchokshi/vchokshi/cyber.md

 People and technology are increasingly linked, further enabling the very best, as well as the worst, of humanity.

-Introduction to the National Cyber Security Strategy of the United States of America
+Introduction to the National Cyber Security Strategy of the United States of America.

 I pledge allegiance to the flag of the United States of America, and to the republic for which it stands, one nation under God, indivisible, with liberty and justice for all.